 The main symptom of bunions is pain or discomfort in the joint, redness, swelling, and also numbness that could be caused by corns on the top of your toes.
-This can make it difficult to walk for long distances, stand for extended periods in a pair of tight-fitting shoes.
+This can make it difficult to walk for long distances, and stand for extended periods in a pair of tight-fitting shoes.

 A bunion forms when the bone at the big toe joint and the nearby joints for other toes shift to the side, causing a painful and inflamed bump on your great toe.

-Bunions are a deformity to the bone at the ball of a foot’s base, and they cause pain when pressure is applied by everyday activities.
+Bunions are a deformity to the bone at the ball of a foot’s base, and they cause pain when pressure is applied during everyday activities.
 Bunions may also lead to plantar fasciitis, which is an inflammation of the ligament on the bottom of your foot.
 This often makes it difficult for players to turn over their feet or push off during tennis.

-Pain in your foot can be tough when you’re playing sports like tennis that require quick reflexes and varied movement such as turning around quickly.
+Pain in your foot can be tough when you’re playing sports like tennis that require quick reflexes and varied movements such as turning around quickly.
 Bunions can create discomfort throughout a match because athletes often have trouble turning over their feet without feeling pain in their affected area.

 Bunions problem can be prevented by wearing a suitable pair of shoes with the right kind of support and stability and having a wide toe box.
 Furthermore, you can also use a toe protector to protect your toes from rubbing against the shoe lining.